bahadley/learning-akka/ch2/akkademy-db-client/README.md

 Akka automatically configures the client to use a different subnet than the one used by the server when both run on the same host.
 This avoids conflicts that would occur if they both listened on the same port within the same subnet.
-Consider adding an explicit remote setting to the client's `application.conf` file if messages are not be delivered.
+Consider adding an explicit remote setting to the client's `application.conf` file if messages are not being delivered.
 For example:

 ```
   ...